baranbartu/microservices-with-fastapi/README.md

 - This repo is composed of a bunch of small microservices considering API gateway approach
-- Expected number of microservices was two, but considering that services should not create dependency on each other to prevent SPOF, also to prevent duplicate codes, i decided to put one API gateway in front that does JWT authentication for both services which I am inspired by Netflix/Zuul
+- Expected number of microservices was two, but considering that services should not create dependency on each other to prevent SPOF, also to prevent duplicate codes, I decided to put one API gateway in front that does JWT authentication for both services which I am inspired by Netflix/Zuul
 - We have 3 services including gateway.
 - Only gateway can access internal microservices through the internal network (users, orders)